 Many panel heaters include a thermostat to prevent the temperature from constantly fluctuating, which can be especially problematic for those who use a heater for long sessions.

-Panel heaters have been suggested to better suit households which tend to leave their heater on for extended periods of time, or for at least three hours.
+Panel heaters have been suggested to better suit households that tend to leave their heater on for extended periods of time, or for at least three hours.

 Downsides to panel heaters